Meet Our Instructors!

 LPAA Artistic Director / Co-founding member and Artistic Director of Lyric Dance and Vocal Ensemble

 Mrs. Kehinde Salter is a vivacious and talented vocalist, dancer, percussionist, poet, and writer with a bachelor’s degree in theatre arts with a minor in music.
 She has served as an educator for the past 21 years.
 An accomplished vocalist, Kehinde has recorded for, and performed with the Umoja Jazz Ensemble, the African Roots of Jazz, Ma’at Jazz and Performance Ensemble, the Houston Ebony Opera Guild, and the Prairie View A&M University Concert Chorale.
 Beginning her vocal studies at the age of 12, she trained with Norma Levister at UC Berkeley's Young Musician's Program until graduating from high school.
 Beginning as a dancer for the Imhotep Dance Ensemble, Kehinde performed for such legends as Katherine Dunham, and Winnie and Nelson Mandela.
-Specializing in Hip-Hop, West African, Stepping, and Liturgical Dance, Kehinde has studied various dance styles under Linda Johnson, Lynn DeFazio, Laura Ellis, Nina Haft, and Eric Kupers.
+Specializing in Hip-Hop, tap, West African, Stepping, and Liturgical Dance, Kehinde has studied various dance styles under Linda Johnson, Lynn DeFazio, Laura Ellis, Nina Haft, and Eric Kupers.
 An instructor full of energy, and enthusiasm, Kehinde has taught dance for Stanford University, California State University East Bay, Berkeley City College and numerous elementary, junior high and high schools throughout the greater Bay Area.
 Kehinde is a praise and worship leader, and founder of Grace and Mercy Ministries, and Stopping Our Silence.
 She also facilitates workshops around the history and resolution of racism, and co-hosts weekly Facebook live conversations about such.
 You can find out more about the resolving racism FB conversations here:

 Mrs. Taiwo Kujichagulia-Seitu, MBA